millertimebjm/ShmearCore/README.md

 https://social.msdn.microsoft.com/Forums/en-US/16f4db07-2b8a-42fe-94a4-924b6916984d/what-is-the-advantage-and-disadvantage-of-entity-framework?forum=adodotnetentityframework

-The primary reasons for using Entity Framework:
+The primary reasons for using Entity Framework in ShmearCore:

 * Easy to map business objects (single command line statement to (re)create all business objects in the domain model) as well as all relationships between those objects.
-* LINQ querying allows for rapid prototyping of CRUD operations as well as sophisticated business logic querying for proof-of-concept.
+* LINQ allows for rapid prototyping of CRUD operations as well as sophisticated business logic querying for proof-of-concept.

 #### Testing

-Entity Framework Core has dramatically eased the burden of trying to keep separate an environment for doing automated testing vs. a SQL Server development environment where I can execute and debug my application.
+Entity Framework Core has dramatically eased the burden of keeping separate an environment for doing automated testing vs. a SQL Server development environment to execute and debug the application.
 The benefits of using an "InMemory" connection string from Entity Framework Core include:

 * Automated creation before each test (Fact) of new DbContext which is an empty database that includes all "tables" from the model generated by Entity Framework Core.
 * Automated teardown after each test (Fact) is complete.